iBz-04/JSON-BASE64-converter/README.md

 ## How It Works

-he code first transforms the JSON object into a JSON-formatted string.
+The code first transforms the JSON object into a JSON-formatted string.
 This string is then encoded to bytes using UTF-8 encoding.
 Next, the byte-encoded JSON string is converted into a Base64 byte string.
 This Base64 byte string is decoded back into a regular string.